-Multi-Disciplinary Treatment Teams (MDT)
+Multi-Disciplinary Teams (MDT)

 In 1995, a system for evaluation of and coordinated service delivery for children who may be victims of abuse or neglect and children undergoing delinquency proceedings, known as multi-disciplinary teams (MDT), was established [WV Code 49-5D].
-The Investigation MDT, headed by the prosecuting attorney, is responsible for coordinating the initial and ongoing investigation of all civil and criminal allegations pertinent to cases involving child abuse [WV Code 49-5D-2].
+The Investigative MDT, headed by the prosecuting attorney, is responsible for coordinating the initial and ongoing investigation of all civil and criminal allegations pertinent to cases involving child abuse [WV Code 49-5D-2].

-If the case goes into court, a Treatment MDT will be formed and school personnel are an essential part of this team.
+If the case goes into court, a Treatment MDT is formed and early childhood providers are an essential part of this team.
 The Treatment MDT is to assist the court in facilitating permanency planning, to recommend alternatives, and to coordinate evaluations and in-community services.
 Members may participate by telephone or video conferencing.